Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-\acknowledgments{This work was supported by the Strategic Priority Research Program of Chinese Academy of Sciences (XDB28000000), the National Basic Research Program of China (2015CB921102), the National Key R\&D Program (2016YFA0301700), the Guangdong Innovative and Entrepreneurial Research Team Program (2016ZT06D348), the National Natural Science Foundation of China (11534001, 11974249, 11925402, 11404106), the Natural Science Foundation of Shanghai (19ZR1437300), and the Science, Technology and Innovation Commission of Shenzhen Municipality (ZDSYS20170303165926217, KYTDPT20181011104202253, G02206304, and G02206404).
-The numerical calculations were supported by Center for Computational Science and Engineering of Southern University of Science and Technology. }
+\textbf{Funding}\\ This work was supported by the National Key R$\&$D Program of China (2022YFA1403700), the Innovation Program for Quantum Science and Technology (2021ZD0302400), the National Natural Science Foundation of China (11534001, 11974249, and 11925402), Guangdong province (2020KCXTD001 and 2016ZT06D348), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB28000000), the Natural Science Foundation of Shanghai (Grant No. 19ZR1437300), the Shenzhen High-level Special Fund (No. G02206304, G02206404), and the Science, Technology and Innovation Commission of Shenzhen Municipality (ZDSYS20170303165926217, JCYJ20170412152620376, KYTDPT20181011104202253).
+The numerical calculations were supported by Center for Computational Science and Engineering of SUSTech.

+\textbf{Authors' contributions}\\ GZ, SL, and WR contribute to the work equally.
+HL and XX supervised the work.
+GZ and WR did the theoretical analysis with the input from CW, HL, and XX.
+GZ and SL performed the numerical calculations, with the input from CW, HL, and XX.
+All authors participate in the analysis of the results.
+GZ, WR, and HL wrote the manuscript with the input from all authors.
+All authors have read and approved the manuscript.